okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

 1. Click **Select** for the Email authenticator.
 An OTP code is sent to your email address.
 Manually copy the code from the email.
 1. In the widget, click **Enter a code from the email instead**, paste the code, and click **Verify**.
 1. Enter a new password.
-1. After you enter the new password successfully, you’re prompted for the additional phone authentication that you set up in [Enable multifactor authentication](#enable-multifactor-authentication).
-Then, you’re redirected to the <StackSnippet snippet="applang" inline /> welcome page.
+1. After you enter the new password successfully, you're prompted for the additional phone authentication that you set up in [Enable multifactor authentication](#enable-multifactor-authentication).
+Then, you're redirected to the <StackSnippet snippet="applang" inline /> welcome page.
 1. Click <StackSnippet snippet="tryenrollout" inline /> to sign out of the <StackSnippet snippet="applang" inline /> app.

 ### Okta Verify recovery flow